 Good Work Farm is so named from an essay by Wendell Berry entitled Conservation Is Good Work.
-Farming like any art or craft or meaningful work can be done well and it can be done poorly.
-Good farming substitutes the 'easy' (read: expensive, harmful, and short-sighted) chemical 'fixes,' and supposed 'economies of scale' and dependence on 'cheap' fossil fuels of industrial agriculture with traditional agricultural knowledge, physical labor, and love for one's place on earth.
-But this is not simply a matter of "organic" or "local" or "pesticide free."
+Good farming depends on traditional knowledge, physical labor, and love for one's place on earth.
 What matters most is a farmer's commitment to their work, their land, their community, and the future of these precious things.
 At Good Work Farm we try to farm well through hard work, careful planning, paying attention & constantly learning.
-We often fail.
-We try again.

 Farming provides us with a livelihood which fulfills our physical need for healthy food that retains its connection to its source.
-We farm to remain connected with our bodies, to feel the strength and soreness of our muscles as a result of our work each day.
-We farm to awaken our spiritual connection with the Earth, the elements, and the unknown.
-We farm to find our place in service to, and in being served by, a community of growers, consumers, producers, share-members, and friends, as we together partake in the intoxicating adventure and delight of seasonal eating and agrarian living.
+We farm to awaken our connection with the Earth, the elements, and the unknown.